-LATAMesa is a curatorial initiative founded in 2023 by Carolina Orlando and Pilar Seivane with the mission of building and sustaining a strong network among Latin American artists and art professionals based in London.
-Its objective is to foster connections among individuals rooted in Latin American identities, diasporic communities, and supportive structures.
-Through its exhibitions and initiatives, LATAMesa cultivates an environment where participants can exchange discourses and experiences, sustaining a network that serves as both a framework and a safe haven for exploring the complexities of Latin American identities and amplifying their voices within London's arts ecologies.

-In 2024, LATAMesa curated three group exhibitions: IN/BETWEEN/NESS and and so the broken mend themselves at Somers Gallery, and Primordial Soups at Mucciaccia Gallery.
+LATAMesa is a curatorial initiative founded in 2023 by Carolina Orlando and Pilar Seivane to build and sustain a strong network of Latin American artists and art professionals in London.
+It fosters connections among individuals rooted in Latin American identities, diaspora communities, and supportive structures, providing a framework and safe haven for artistic exploration while amplifying their voices within London's art ecologies.
+In 2024, LATAMesa curated the following three group exhibitions: "IN/BETWEEN/NESS" and "and so the broken mend themselves" at Somers Gallery and "Primordial Soups" at Mucciaccia Gallery.